 Which semolina to use for Sooji Halwa?

-Usually in the store you will find “fine” and “coarse” varieties of semolina.
-For Halwa, we use fine sooji, and course sooji works well for Upma.
+Usually, you will find “fine” and “coarse” varieties of sooji at the store.
+For Halwa, we use fine semolina.

 What to use: Milk or Water to make Suji Halwa?

-The easy answer is that either works or a mixture of both milk and water works too.
-When using water, the color will be more on the brownish side.
-If you use milk, the final Sooji Halwa will look more whitish in color.
+The easy answer is that either work or a mixture of both milk and water works, too.
+When using water, the color will be more brownish.
+If you use milk, the final Sooji Halwa will look more white.

-Milk also gives a much smoother texture to the halwa.
+Milk also gives the halwa a much smoother texture.
 I prefer to use a combination of milk and water.
-Hence in this recipe, I used a proportion of 1:3 milk to water – 1/2 cup milk with 1 1/2 cup of water.
+Hence, in this recipe, I used a 1:3 ratio of milk to water—1/2 cup milk with 1 1/2 cups of water.

-In a small pot, boil the milk and water, along with the sugar, ground cardamom and saffron.
+In a small pot, boil the milk, water, sugar, ground cardamom, and saffron.
 Stir at regular intervals.
-Turn off flame, once there is a boil and sugar has mixed completely.
+Once the milk is boiling and the sugar has mixed completely, turn off the flame.

 Spoiler Alert: Your house will smell divine with the smell of ghee while roasting this sooji.

-Once the semolina is roasted, carefully pour the boiled water+milk mixture into it.
-Be careful as initially there will be some splatters.
+Once the semolina is roasted, reduce the heat to low.
+Carefully pour the boiled water and milk mixture into it.
+Be careful, as there will initially be some splatters.

-Now keep stirring while the mixture combines and is at a dropping consistency.
-This should just take 2-3 minutes.
-It should be a porridge like consistency where it can be easily served.
+Now, keep stirring while the mixture combines and becomes a dropping consistency.
+This should take 2-3 minutes.
+It should be a porridge-like consistency that can be easily served.

-However as it cools, the sooji halwa will set completely.
-You can break it with a ladle and reheat in a microwave to consume.
-It will become fresh as just made once heated.
+However, as it cools, the sooji halwa will set completely.
+You can break it with a ladle and reheat it in a microwave to consume.
+Once heated, it will become fresh as if it had just been made.

-Sooji Halwa - Semolina Pudding served in 2 bowls topped with nuts and saffron
+Sooji ka Halwa in 2 bowls topped with nuts and saffron

 Tips to make perfect Sooji Halwa or Sheera

 Don’t skimp on ghee when making halwa.
-I have tried with less and it does not taste as good.
+I have tried it with less, and it does not taste as good.

-Boiling the liquids helps to make softer perfectly cooked halwa.
-So don’t skip that, and it also helps to do the steps in parallel.
+Boiling the liquids helps to make softer, perfectly cooked halwa.
+So don’t skip that; it also helps to do the steps in parallel.

-I recently made this Suji Halwa at a friends place for dinner, and believe me, it was gone in minutes.
-It is so delicate and aromatic, which makes it so hard to resist.
+I recently made this suji halwa at a friend’s place for dinner, and believe me, it was gone in minutes.
+It is delicate and aromatic, which makes it hard to resist.

-Sooji Halwa - Semolina Pudding with Kala Chana & Poori (Ashtami prasad)
+Semolina Pudding with Kala Chana & Poori in front of my daughter

 Check out other recipes with semolina – Rava Dhokla, Rava Upma and Orange Semolina Cake.